systemslab/popper-paper/paper/paper.md

 ## Dataset Management

 Some experiments involve the processing of large input, intermediary or output datasets.
-While possible, traditional version control tools such as Git were not designed to store large binary files.
+While possible, traditional VCS tools such as Git were not designed to store large binary files.
 A proper artifact repository client or dataset management tool can take care of handling data dependencies.

 **Tools and services**: Examples are [Apache Archiva](https://archiva.apache.org),